grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 "Alright.
 It will have to do.
 Be ready, I will open the escape trunk in another minute or so."

 Hemi held the stopwatch up in front of his eyes and the second hand rapidly screwed itself across the face.
-In his head, Hemi could see their position in the water, see where the _Prospect_ should be off to their port side, and see the _Grackle_ --- all black and fiercely toothy in the front in its way that was entirely unnatural for a submarine --- charging towards Shakes's rickety little craft from starboard.
+In his head, Hemi could see their position in the water, see where the _Prospect_ should be off to their port side, and see the _Grackle_ --- all black and fiercely toothy in front in its way that was entirely unnatural for a submarine --- charging towards Shakes's rickety little craft from starboard.
 The boats all moved relative to each other in his head, driven into position by the second hand on the stopwatch.
-He put his hand up to the heavy iron lever covered with flecks of rust above his head.
+He closed his hand over the end of the heavy iron lever covered with flecks of rust.

 The second hand curled around and came up level.
-In Hemi's head, the boats were all in the exact position.
+Now, in Hemi's head, the boats were all in the exact position.
 His thick fingers tightened on the lever, and then the muscles all the way down his arm to his shoulder tightened --- the lever had been resting and rusting peacefully for years.

 But it budged, then gave, then swung back.
 From above his head came a loud clang as the escape trunk hatch snapped open and flapped back against the deck of the _Gnat_.
-Hemi could almost feel the intense weight of the water under the pressure of three atmospheres dropping into the escape trunk almost instantaneously.
+Hemi could almost feel the weight of the water under the pressure of three atmospheres dropping into the escape trunk in the matter of an instant.
 He put his ear against the trunk.
 Through the cold, damp steel he could hear the gentle bumping as his device lifted up and clear of the trunk.

 "The device is away, Captain Shakes!"